zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 A simple example module based on python can be found here: **[arivis Cloud - Simple Python Module](./workshop/apeer_module_example/README.md)**

-Please follow the instruction on how to create an [arivisCloud] module using the built-in documentation and copy this code into your own module repository.
+Please follow the instruction on how to create an [arivis Cloud] module using the built-in documentation and copy this code into your own module repository.

 ## Train a Deep-Learning Model on arivis Cloud